stabilaprotocol/documentation-en/docs/introduction/dpos.md

 - Executives candidates: nodes eligible for becoming executives in STABILA.

 - Executives: nodes in STABILA qualified for book-keeping.
 They are usually called executives in DPoS consensus.
-In STABILA, there will be 21 executives, which are also called super nodes (or SR).
-Here, we will not distinguish between bookkeeper, executive, supernode, SR, etc.
+In STABILA, there will be 21 executives, which are also called Governor nodes (or GOV).
+Here, we will not distinguish between bookkeeper, executive, supernode, GOV, etc.

 - Bookkeeping: the process of verifying transactions and recording them in a ledger.
 Because ledgers in STABILA are carried by blocks, the bookkeeping process is also called block generation.
 We will not distinguish between bookkeeping and block generation in the document.